mcchannigan/react-help-screen/src/assets/admin.md

 The Reporting Utility allows you to generate lists of students in Excel format from current semester enrollment data in ODS.
 The filtering criteria for reports are:

-* Campus
-    For users with access level 2 or higher, this will be locked to your own campus.
+* __Campus:__ For users with access level 2 or higher, this will be locked to your own campus.
 The campus represents the enrolled campus, but not necessarily the student's primary campus.
 For instance, a report run at campus UH Hilo would include students who are Hawaii CC primary campus, but taking classes at UH Hilo.
-* Min Credits, Max Credits
-    Set a range of minimum and maximum total credits.
+* __Min Credits, Max Credits:__ Set a range of minimum and maximum total credits.
 Specify only a minimum to return students with at least that many credits.
 Specify only a maximum to return students with at most that many credits.
 Specify both to return students with credits in the entered range.
-* Min GPA, Max GPA
-    Set a range of minimum and maximum cumulative GPA.
+* __Min GPA, Max GPA:__ Set a range of minimum and maximum cumulative GPA.
 You may specify a minimum, a maximum, or both, much like the credits range described above.
-* Major(s)
-    Select one or more majors.
+* __Major(s):__ Select one or more majors.
 The list of available majors is populated based on the current enrollment data in ODS.
 If a major is not listed, it means that no students are currently enrolled with that major.
-* Search by both primary and secondary major
-    If checked, results will include students who have a matching primary or secondary major.
+* __Search by both primary and secondary major:__ If checked, results will include students who have a matching primary or secondary major.
 Otherwise, only primary major will be searched.
-* Class Standing(s)
-    Select one or more class standings.
+* __Class Standing(s):__ Select one or more class standings.
-* Include alumni
-    If checked, alumni not currently enrolled will be included in results, with their enrollment data based on their most recent semester attended.
+* __Include alumni:__ If checked, alumni not currently enrolled will be included in results, with their enrollment data based on their most recent semester attended.
-* Require email address
-    If checked, students with no email address on file will be omitted from results.
+* __Require email address:__ If checked, students with no email address on file will be omitted from results.
-* Include unsubscribed emails
-    If checked, students who have unsubscribed from mass emails at your campus will be included in the results.
+* __Include unsubscribed emails:__ If checked, students who have unsubscribed from mass emails at your campus will be included in the results.
 By default, unsubscribed students will not appear in any reports.
-* Min, Max Grad Date
-    Set a range of minimum and maximum grad date.
+* __Min, Max Grad Date:__ Set a range of minimum and maximum grad date.
 The grad date is checked against the student-reported grad date that is stored in Banner.
-* NONUH Employer Default Password
-    Users with access level 3 or lower can modify the default NONUH employer password at their campus.
+* __NONUH Employer Default Password:__ Users with access level 3 or lower can modify the default NONUH employer password at their campus.
 Changing the default password will affect all subsequent NONUH employer password resets, but not any employer passwords that have previously been set to the default.

 ## Add/Edit Employer & Department Data